 Each day we wake up in the morning we are gifted another chance to get things right.
 A chance to be better than we were the day before.
 Or worse.
 But hopefully you orient towards self-improvement more often than self-sabotage.

 It’s kind of funny, all the sugarcoated ways we try to make ourselves feel better about our character deficits.
-Or to avoid taking responsibility for the person we see when we look in the mirror.
+Or to avoid taking responsibility for the person we see when we look in the mirror all together.

 “You’re beautiful just the way you are.”